Coltaho/Autosplitters/MegaMan1-6/README.md

 ## Thanks

-- Thanks to [Resistingframe](http://twitch.tv/Resistingframe) for testing.
-- Thanks to [Kammesennin](http://twitch.tv/Kammesennin) for testing and feedback.
+- Thanks to [someone](http://twitch.tv/someone) for help learning the game.

 ## Contact